DONOTFORGET-BYTE/medical_departures/README.md

 #INSTRUCTIONS ON HOW TO RUN LOCALLY

 ##PREREQUISITES
-Node js version: 16.14.0
+:Node js version: 16.14.0
-XAMPP Control Panel: Any version to connect to Database

 :download the project to local machine

-:open project directory in CMD (on windows)
+:open project directory in CMD

 :make sure you're in the same directory with the package.json file

 :type "npm install" (install project dependencies)

 :type "npm install nodemon -g"  (make sure its installed globally on machine)

-:open project with any file explorer

-:navigate to config/default.ts

-:define your database connection credentials and save

 :return to CMD and type "npm run dev"